Email Archiving and Compliance for UK Businesses

 Companies Act Requirements

-The Companies Act 2006 requires certain business records — including financial records — to be retained for six years (private companies) or three years (public companies).
+The Companies Act 2006 requires certain business records — including financial records — to be retained for three years (private companies) or six years (public companies).
 Financial instructions, purchase orders, and invoices communicated by email are within scope.

 FCA Regulated Firms